 Twin Peaks Tarot – An interview with the Creator of the Magician Longs to See Tarot Deck

-If you know that the owls are not what they seem, then you know why a Twin Peaks inspired deck is a genius idea.
+If you know that the owls are not what they seem, then you know why a Twin Peaks Tarot is a genius idea.
 Of course we needed one!
 And the very talented Benjamin Mackey made it happen.

 When I first heard of this deck I was thrilled.
 After discovering some images online, I had to know more.
-I reached out to Benjamin who was nice enough to answer my questions about his relation to the cards, his passion for Twin Peaks and how he managed to make both worlds meet.
+I reached out to Benjamin who was nice enough to answer my questions.
+We discussed his relation to the cards and his passion for Twin Peaks.
+Here’s how he managed to make both worlds meet.

 Louise (Tarot Parlor): First of all, congratulations on your Deck.
 It’s so beautiful and just a genius idea.
 How did it start, was there a trigger?